This page is about the event. For the show named after the event, see here.

 - Minor Sides: Apple Pippin vs. NEC PC-FX.

 Sony, meanwhile, recognized the increasing age bracket of console gamers and tapped into the influential twentysomething "big kid" market, legitimizing console gaming in the eyes of many and laying the foundation for the newcomer's market dominance.
-It should be worth noting that one of (if not the) greatest asset of the PlayStation's victory was due to the fact that their games were released on CDs.
+One of the greatest assets of the PlayStation's victory was that their games were released on CDs.
 Since at that time, CDs were widely available to the mass market as writable media containers, the PlayStation became the first console with a large-scale piracy problem.
 People would buy PlayStations because they could pirate the games for it at less than one-tenth the games' retail price, whereas there was hardly any piracy on the other disk-based systems (and it goes without saying that it was way harder to copy an N64 cartridge).

-It's worth mentioning that, while the Nintendo 64 might be largely underappreciated and looked down on in hindsight, there was actually a very real war going on between it and the PlayStation that was, in some respects, even bloodier than the Genesis/SNES war a generation prior.
-This is because it was arguably the first console war to be heavily fueled by the then-emerging internet.
+Also, while the Nintendo 64 might be largely underappreciated and looked down on in hindsight, there was actually a very real war going on between it and the PlayStation that was, in some respects, even bloodier than the Genesis/SNES war a generation prior.
+This is because it was the first console war to be heavily fueled by the then-emerging internet.
 While neither system had the mudslinging ads of the preceding generation, the downright brutal arguing and flaming occurring on video game message forums and websitesnote more than made up for this.
-In a sense, you could argue that the fourth generation was more of a battle between competing companies, while the fifth generation was more of a battle between competing fans.
+In a sense, the fourth generation was more of a battle between competing companies, while the fifth generation was more of a battle between competing fans.

 You might expect that the developers shifting their focus away from Nintendo would choose its then-primary competitor Sega as a new platform, rather than new-kid-on-the-block Sony.
 However, the Saturn was a complex multi-processor design that was harder to program for, and it was less powerful than PlayStation when rendering in 3D.
 It was also crippled by creepy-as-fuck American television advertising, and a botched surprise launch in the US that caught third parties flat-footed and enraged retailers that weren't in on the secret, including Wal-Mart.
+Adding to the litany of issues was mistrust and a lack of communication between the Japanese and American branches of Sega, and general mismanagement, mostly by the infamous Bernie Stolar.
 Although it managed to grab some good market share in Japan, the dearth of game releases eventually led to its failure in other territories, where it was discontinued in 1998.

 The Apple Pippin, released in conjunction with Bandai, was a weird mesh of computer and console sensibilities with all of the worst attributes of both — too expensive for a console, too underpowered for a computer, and a software library that barely cracked two digits.
 It's mostly useful for filling out every tech site list of "Ten Worst Consoles" or "Five Apple Flops."

 The NEC PC-FX was NEC's attempt to enter the 32-bit era early by rushing an old, outdated design out the door before its competitors in an attempt to keep the PC-Engine's fanbase.
-The result was completely underpowered in every respect except for decoding videos, and thus many releases for it were anime-themed FMV games, making it pretty much the Japanese equivalent of the CD-i.
+The result was completely underpowered in every respect except for decoding videos, and thus many releases for it were anime-themed Interactive Movies, making it the Japanese equivalent of the CD-i.
 It sold less than 100,000 units and ended NEC's run as a console maker.

 - Duration: 1998-2006.